zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that might open.
 1. In the home page, select **+ Create project**.
-1. In the **Create a project** wizard, enter a suitable project name for (for example, `my-ai-project`) and if an existing hub is suggested, choose the option to create a new one.
-Then review the Azure resources that will be automatically created to support your hub and project.
+1. In the **Create a project** wizard, enter a suitable project name (for example, `my-agent-project`).
+1. If you don't have a hub yet created, you'll see the new hub name and can expand the section below to review the Azure resources that will be automatically created to support your project.
+If you are reusing a hub, skip the following step.
 1. Select **Customize** and specify the following settings for your hub:
     - **Hub name**: *A unique name - for example `my-ai-hub`*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
-    - **Location**: Select **Help me choose** and then select **gpt-4** in the Location helper window and use the recommended region\*
+    - **Location**: Select a region from the following:\*
+        - australiaeast
+        - eastus
+        - eastus2
+        - francecentral
+        - swedencentral
     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: Skip connecting